wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 - __overpassApiUrl__ : the url to use for the overpass API
 - __nominatim.url__ : the url to use for Nominatim
 - __nominatim.language__ : the language to use for Nominatim
+- __printRouteMap.isEnabled__ : when this value is true, the command to print the maps of a route is active.
+- __printRouteMap.maxTiles__ : the maximum number of tiles that can be used to print a route
+- __printRouteMap.paperWidth__ : the paper width
+- __printRouteMap.paperHeight__ : the paper height
+- __printRouteMap.pageBreak__ : when this value is true, a page break is inserted after each map
+- __printRouteMap.printNotes__ : when this value is true, the notes icon is also printed
+- __printRouteMap.borderWidth__ : the width of the map edge which will be duplicated in each map
+- __printRouteMap.zoomFactor__ :  the zoom to use for printing
+- __printRouteMap.entryPointMarker__ : the options to use for the start of route marker.
+All options from [leaflet.CircleMarker](https://leafletjs.com/reference-1.6.0.html#circlemarker) can be used.
+- __printRouteMap.exitPointMarker__ : the options to use for the end of route marker.
+All options from [leaflet.CircleMarker](https://leafletjs.com/reference-1.6.0.html#circlemarker) can be used.

 #### The contents of the TravelNotesLayers.json file